tannerchung/claimsiq_platform/PRODUCT.md

-# PRODUCT.md - MVP Features & User Flows
+# PRODUCT.md - Production Features & User Flows

-## Product Vision (MVP Phase)
+## Product Vision (Production Ready)

-**Transform health insurance claims processing from manual to intelligent in 7 days.**
+**Transform health insurance claims processing from manual to intelligent with enterprise-grade analytics.**

-Give claims teams superhuman visibility into their portfolio with instant filtering, risk detection, and visual insights—without slowing operations down.
+Give claims teams superhuman visibility into their portfolio with instant filtering, risk detection, interactive visualizations, and advanced analytics—all with a modern, professional UI that makes complex data accessible.

 ---